arvera/blog/_posts/2022-05-12-MPA_SPA_TransitionalApps.md

 date: 2022-05-12
 tag: MPA SPA TAP
 ---
-Toady is one of those days, that I am posting as a purpose of using this blog as my notepad.
+Today is one of those days, that I am posting as a purpose of using this blog as my notepad.

 When talking about WEB APPS there are 3 main different apps types that often I have to refer to.